hemilynara/hemilynara/README.md

 <b>About Me</b>
 <br>
 - I'm currently studying Systems Analysis and Development at FIAP
-- I work with data and indicators at Cielo
 - I'm passionate about back-end development
 - I'm studying languages like Python, C#, Java, JavaScript, HTML and CSS.